Zbigniew Herbert: The Utility of Poems, “Mr Cogito Reads the Newspaper”

 On the first page

-a report of the killing of 120 soldiers
+a report of the killing of 120 soldiersthe war lasted a long time

-you could get used to it
+you could get used to itclose alongside

 the news of a sensational crime

-the eye of Mr Cogito
+with a portrait of the murdererthe eye of Mr Cogito

 slips indifferently